-Characterize the configuration of the organization's servers, both as they are now and how they will be after the migration.
+Characterize the configuration of the organization servers, as they are now and as they will be after migration.

-Draw a network map of the pre-migration Notes/Domino environment, showing:
+Draw a network map of the pre-migration Notes/Domino environment that shows the following information:

-- · The locations, domain names and operating systems of all servers. - The number of users and total data volume on each server. - The bandwidths among the various nodes.
+- · Locations, domain names, and operating systems of all servers. - Number of users and total data volume on each server. - Bandwidths among the various nodes.

-The network map should be a graphical illustration, to help migration planners visualize the relationships between the data volumes of the various servers and the inter-node bandwidths that connect them.
+The network map is a graphic illustration to help migration planners visualize the relationships between the data volumes of the various servers and the inter-node bandwidths that connect them.

-For each server, note also (but not necessarily on the same network map):
+For each server show also (but not necessarily on the same network map):

-- How users were assigned to each server-by geographic location, administrative entity, or some other scheme. - The volume and locations of the various types of source data at each server-that is, the volume (mega/gigabytes) of user mail, user archives and address books, and whether each type is located in a centrally accessible (server) location, or will be copied or moved to a centrally accessible location, or is located on user desktops. - NOTE: Migrator for Notes to Exchange's Notes Migration Manager includes a View Summaries feature that can report much of this info to help you assess the size and geography of your source environment.
+- How users are assigned to each server-by geographic location, administrative entity, or some other scheme. - The volume and locations of the various types of source data at each server-the volume (mega/gigabytes) of user mail, user archives and address books, and whether each type is located in a centrally accessible (server) location, or will be moved to a centrally accessible location, or is located on user desktops.

+NOTE: The MNE Notes Migration Manager includes a View Summaries feature that can report most of this information to help you assess the size and geography of your source environment.

-Which servers (if any) you expect to retain, for ongoing post-migration coexistence-for example, to support Notes legacy applications.
+• Which servers you expect to retain for ongoing post-migration coexistence-for example, to support Notes legacy applications.

-Next, draw another network map to show your post-migration Exchange environment: the locations and domain names of all servers, and the data capacity of each server.
-Then view the pre-migration and post-migration configurations side-by-side, and determine which users from which Notes servers will migrate to which Exchange servers.
+Draw another network map to show your post-migration Exchange environment: the locations and domain names of all servers, and the data capacity of each server.

+View the pre-migration and post-migration configurations side-by-side and determine which users from which Notes servers will migrate to which Exchange servers.
 Make a table to document these before-and-after server assignments for each group of users to be migrated.